Foundation of Teaching

-Marion Woodman is a mythopoetic author, an international teacher, work- shop leader and Jungian analyst.
+Marion Woodman (1928 – 2010) was a mythopoetic author, an international teacher, workshop leader and Jungian analyst.
 Marion studied at the Jung Institute in Zurich, Switzerland.
-With over half a million books in print, she is one of the most widely read authors on analytical and feminine psychology focusing on psyche and soma of our time.
-Marion is a force in the women’s movement.
+With over half a million books in print, she was one of the most widely read authors on analytical and feminine psychology focusing on psyche and soma of our time.
+Marion was a force in the women’s movement.

-Woodman has released a CD entitled “Crown of Age.”
-This “crown”, Woodman says, symbolizes the culmination of one’s internal and external development as human beings.
+Woodman released a CD entitled “Crown of Age” in 2002.
+This “crown”, Woodman said, symbolizes the culmination of one’s internal and external development as human beings.
 And only a lifetime of experience confers the crown.

 So why this “sudden” interest in aging?
-“I feel my bones starting to rattle a bit,” Woodman says.
-She says that our culture only sees the elderly in terms of their infirmities and frailties.
+“I feel my bones starting to rattle a bit,” Woodman said.
+She said that our culture only sees the elderly in terms of their infirmities and frailties.
 “We do not see or value the aged in their own right,”

-Woodman offers her thoughts on aging, compassion and death and she leaves us with this: “Life is magnificent.
+Woodman shared her thoughts on aging, compassion and death and left us with this: “Life is magnificent.
 It’s the now that matters.”

 - "Healing depends on listening with the inner ear - stopping the incessant blather, and listening.
 Fear keeps us chattering - fear that wells up from the past, fear of blurting out what we really fear, fear of future repercussions.
 It is our very fear of the future that distorts the now that could lead to a different future if we dared to be whole in the present."